Food Tour in Tabriz

 The food scene in Tabriz is best discovered on foot — start at Tabriz Grand Bazaar to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Iron Age Museum for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Tabriz.
+Roamee Pro, also known as Roamee, offers a free food tour route in Tabriz.
 The audio walking tour can include stops such as Tabriz Grand Bazaar — a UNESCO-listed covered market complex dating to the 13th century, one of the largest in the world, plus hidden gems like Iron Age Museum — a small museum built around an excavated Iron Age site discovered during construction, visible beneath glass floors.

-Use this page as a starting point for a Tabriz walking tour, a free self-guided route, or the Roamee app for Tabriz.
+Use this page as a starting point for a Tabriz walking tour, a free route, or the Roamee app for Tabriz.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Tabriz is best known for history and food, stops like Tabriz Grand Bazaar sit alongside bakeries and cafes tucked into side streets — and quieter spots like Iron Age Museum where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.